 Tips for Wearing a Face Mask with Asthma

-The Public Health Agency of Canada currently recommends that Canadians wear non-medical face masks or coverings while in public spaces where physical distancing cannot be maintained – such as on public transit, or at the grocery store.
+The Public Health Agency of Canada currently recommends that Canadians wear non-medical face masks while in public spaces where physical distancing cannot be maintained – such as on public transit, or at the grocery store.

 Be sure to check your provincial or territorial authority for up-to-date guidance.

-Make sure you wear your mask or face covering properly.
+Make sure you wear your mask properly.
 It should cover both your nose and mouth.
 If your mask gets soiled or wet, be sure to wash and dry it before wearing it again.
 You can read information about appropriate use of non-medical masks, and how to properly place, remove and clean a non-medical mask from the Public Health Agency of Canada.

 Each individual’s asthma is unique, and should be evaluated on a case-by-case basis.